By: Philipp Haller, Aleksandar Prokopec, Heather Miller, Viktor Klang, Roland Kuhn, and Vojin Jovanovic

 of the original future only if it satisfies some predicate.
 Otherwise,

-the new future is failed with a NoSuchElementException
+the new future is failed with a NoSuchElementException.
+For futures

-has exactly the same effect as does calling withFilter
+calling filter has exactly the same effect as does calling withFilter.

 to the relationship of these methods in the collections API.